Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 selection) by holding :kbd:`Shift` then clicking on a selected tile.

-You can then assign properties using the inspector in the middle column of the TileSet editor.
+You can then assign properties using the inspector in the middle column of the LayeredTileSet editor.
 Only properties that you change here will be applied to all selected tiles.
 Like in the editor's inspector, properties that differ on selected tiles will remain different until you edit them.